vegaprotocol/specs/protocol/0002-settlement.md

 Vega executes settlement with a two step process:

-1. _Collecting_

-Vega *collects* from the margin accounts of those who, according to the settlement formula, are liable to pay collateral.
+1. Vega *collects* from the margin accounts of those who, according to the settlement formula, are liable to pay collateral.
 The collection instruction should first collect from a trader's margin account for the market and then the trader's general account and then the market's insurance pool.

-2. _Distributing_

-This will result in ledger entries  being formulated ( see [collateral](./0005-collateral.md) ) which adhere to double entry accounting and record the actual transfers that occurred on the ledger.
+2. This will result in ledger entries  being formulated ( see [collateral](./0005-collateral.md) ) which adhere to double entry accounting and record the actual transfers that occurred on the ledger.

 If the net amounts are what was requested, the settlement function will formulate instructions to *distribute* to the margin accounts of those whose moves have been positive according to the amount they are owed.
 These transfers will be requested to debit from the market's *margin* account and credit the traders who have are due to receive a "cash / asset flow" as a result of the settlement.